 Before patients even walk through your doors, they have expectations.
+This is why patient financial experience needs to be managed in a unified way starting with those very first interactions.

 Having productive conversations around these responsibilities and the financial experience overall requires a strategic approach, and specifically, one that prioritizes communication across all areas of your organization.
 The first step in achieving this is making sure that, from pre-service to final bill processing, your revenue cycle staff is as invested in the patient experience as any clinical department.

-Understanding Cash Flow and the PFX
+Understanding Cash Flow and the Patient Financial Experience

 Refining the patient financial experience starts with the people who shape the beginning and end of interactions with your facility.